 Monday, June 15: Departure and transfer to Venice Marco Polo Airport

 Goodbyes will be exchanged over breakfast and one last cappuccino shared before we transfer you to the airport.
-Your legs will be tired and sore, but your cycling soul will be fulfilled and already yearning for the next challenge!

 Just steps from the heart of Cortina, Hotel Trieste offers an atmosphere of warm hospitality and a genuine cuisine.
 Family-run since 1948, it’s been constantly renovated and updated.
 From its convenient position close to the city center of Cortina d’Ampezzo it provides a magnificent view of the Dolomites.